Science Week: Australia

 Australia's National Science Week is held annually in August, funded through the Department of Industry, Innovation and Science.
 National Science Week welcomes an audience of over a million and hosts more than 1000 events across the nation.
 Science Week provides an opportunity for all Australians to participate in events and activities that showcase science and encourages younger people to consider continuing studies in science.
-Past participants have included polar explorer and environmental scientist Tim Jarvis, NASA Astronaut Katherine Megan McArthur; environmentalist Tanya Ha; theoretical physicist Lawrence Krauss; and palaeontologist Scott Sampson.
+Past participants have included polar explorer and environmental scientist Tim Jarvis, NASA Astronaut Katherine Megan McArthur, environmentalist Tanya Ha, theoretical physicist Lawrence Krauss, and palaeontologist Scott Sampson.
 Another key activity during National Science Week is the National Project, which is run in conjunction with ABC Australia.
-Past project have included Weather Detective in 2014 and the Aussie Star Hunt in 2009.
-Also in 2009 Cosmos Magazine launched a website called HELLO FROM EARTH which collected over 28,000 messages which were beamed to the first Earth like planet candidate, Gliese 581d.
-In 2016 it included Wikibomb2016, a project to create missing Wikipedia pages on Australian women scientists.
+Past projects have included Weather Detective in 2014 and the Aussie Star Hunt in 2009.
+Also in 2009, Cosmos Magazine launched a website called HELLO FROM EARTH which collected over 28,000 messages which were beamed to the first Earth like planet candidate, Gliese 581d.
+In 2016, it included Wikibomb2016, a project to create missing Wikipedia pages on Australian women scientists.